 In 2017, every online charter school in Indiana received an F grade except for a hybrid school called Hoosier Academy-Indianapolis, where students attend some days in person and some days online.
 That school received a D this year, up from an F last year.

-State Superintendent Jennifer McCormick has long said that she is distressed by Indiana online schools’ performance.
+that she is distressed by Indiana online schools’ performance.

 But in an email to Chalkbeat, McCormick said the Department of Education, which she oversees, is not responsible for policing Indiana Virtual School — that falls to Daleville and, ultimately, the State Board of Education.
 McCormick, who also chairs the state board, has said authorizers need to get involved in virtual schools sooner, but she emphasized that’s not the education department’s call.